jamesqquick/jamesqquick-site/src/content/blog/5-ways-to-customize-vs-code.md

 Let's look at 5 different ways you can customize your VS Code.

+> Interested in learning more about VS Code?
+Check out the [FREE VS Code cheatsheet](https://learn.jamesqquick.com/vs-code-cheat-sheet)!

 ## [](#1-themes)1\.
 Themes

 Themes are probably the first and easiest way to customize your VS Code to look much nicer.
 There are so many themes out there, but here are a few of my favorites.